notlibrary/obsidian-adamantine-pick/README.md

-(with obsidian and plugin installed and note collection picked in it) on the remote virtualization server then share hypervisor virtual machine player over the network or remote framebuffer keyboard protocol with your target host screen browser or vnc window so you fully observe notes decoded remotely locally
+(with obsidian and plugin installed and note collection picked in it) on the remote virtualization server then share hypervisor virtual machine player over the network or remote framebuffer keyboard protocol with your target host screen browser or VNC window so you fully observe notes decoded remotely locally

-I tested it with neverinstall boxes you can retry it anytime If you are running youtube channel you can show this trick to your subscribers "Unboxing adamantine diagram notes" lol anyway it's very hard to achieve truly reusable city screens
+I tested it with Neverinstall boxes you can retry it anytime If you are running YouTube channel you can show this trick to your subscribers "Unboxing adamantine diagram notes" lol anyway it's very hard to achieve truly reusable city screens